Hattatoglu/integration-tests/README.md

 1. This module was developed for MySQL JPA integration tests.
 2. Integration tests related to CRUD operations were written in this module.

+## KafkaPublisherIntegration Module Features
+1. This module is an example for Kafka message publisher integration tests.
+2. `spring-kafka` and `spring-kafka-test` dependencies is utilized for integration tests.

 ## Getting Started

 To get started with this project: